 If you’re looking to build a new home, you should work with the builder and a solar professional to incorporate your PV system into your new home.

 For PV cost considerations ask your PV provider how much electricity your new PV system will produce per year (measured in kilowatt-hours) and compare that number to your annual electricity usage (as determined from looking over your energy consumption for the past year) to get an idea of how much you will save.
-As a rule, the cost per kilowatt-hour goes down as you increase the PV system.
+As a rule, the cost per kilowatt-hour goes down as the size of the PV system increases.

 Solar rebate programs, subsidies, and other incentives will help make PV more affordable.
 Check on your the respective government ministry (website) to see what incentives are currently being offered in your country.